Manawa Karioi Ecological Restoration Project

 Kaumatua Bruce Stewart's vision was for a 'bird and bush reserve'.

-Change from one year to the next often appears very slow but the change after 30 years is amazing - parts of Manawa Karioi really feel like a native forest now.
+Change from one year to the next often appears very slow but the change after 30 years is noticeable - parts of Manawa Karioi really feel like a native forest now and the birds are back.

 More about us